RobertBabol/Non-Profit-Management-Application/README.md

 # Non-Profit-Management-Application

-The purpose of this project is to provide management software for a local non-profit club.
+The purpose of this application is to provide management software for a local non-profit club.
 This software will allow tracking of important information that is needed to run the club.
 This application is able to: